Page Reviewed / Updated - October 07, 2020

 A complete list of non-Medicaid state assistance programs that cover durable medical equipment is available here.
 However, these programs' published rules and regulations were inadequate to allow for a definitive determination of their support for medication management systems.

 For veterans, there are two programs that will cover the cost of medication management technology.

 1) Under Veterans Directed Home and Community Based Services (VD-HCBS), beneficiaries are allowed to allocate the financial assistance they receive for care services as they best see fit.
 Therefore, if the veteran or their caregivers decided such a system is the best use of their funds, then they are permitted to buy such a service.
 Read more.

 2) Veterans Pensions, such as the Aid & Attendance and Housebound benefits, allow beneficiaries to deduct any unreimbursed medical expenses from their incomes.
 The cost of a medication management device or services is considered a medical expense and therefore can be deducted.
 The veteran will then receive an increase in their pension benefit equal to the amount of the cost of the device or service.
 Read more.

 There are many assistance programs that provide help for the purchase of durable medical equipment and assistive technology.
-Depending on a program's definitions of these categories, medication management services and systems may be covered.
-It is worth noting that the ability to properly adhere to prescription instructions is considered an "instrumental activity of daily living".
+Depending on a program's definition of these categories, medication management services and systems may be covered.
+It is worth noting that the ability to properly adhere to prescription instructions is considered an "instrumental activity of daily living."
 Many assistance programs base their eligibility on the candidate's inability to manage these activities.
-Therefore, seniors who cannot manage their medications (and have other challenges) may qualify for assistance.
+Thus, seniors who cannot manage their medications (and have other challenges) may qualify for assistance.
 Learn more about paying for durable medical equipment and assistive technology here.

 Interested parties may wish to research further some of the product and service vendors in medication management technology and services.
 A few of the more established vendors are listed below.